TheMaster1127/HTVM/README.md

 7.  **Concern: OSP Explanation**
     *   *The Question:* The README mentions OSP but doesn't explain it.
     *   **The Creator's Perspective:** Correct.
-OSP (Objectively Simplified Programming) is a distinct concept detailed in the main HTVM documentation (which is generated based on your custom language configuration).
+OSP (Ordinal Struct Programming) is a distinct concept detailed in the main HTVM documentation (which is generated based on your custom language configuration).
 The README serves as an overview and links to deeper resources.

 8.  **Concern: Maintenance Burden**
     *   *The Question:* Maintaining correct transpilation for 15 evolving languages seems like a massive task.